 what products or services it offers

-which market it operates in
+what market it operates in

 what customer problems it solves